 The Lynnwood rec center's pool offers waterslides, a lazy river, a water play area with sweet tipping water buckets and a family hot tub.
-Open and recreational swims routinely sell out, so it’s a good idea to arrive early and or call ahead at 425-670-5732 to make sure you have tickets.
+Open and recreational swims routinely sell out, so it’s a good idea to arrive early and or call ahead at 425-670-5732 to make sure they have tickets.
 (You can do this up to two weeks before you go swimming.)
 Admission: $6 adults, $5.75 youth 13 to 17, $5.50 kids 2 to12.
 There are sometimes lap swims going on in the much quieter lap pool while open swims are going on.

 Beach Swims (shallow areas and playground only, no waterslides): Monday to Thursday 5:30 a.m. to 11:30 a.m. and 4 p.m. to 6:45 p.m., Friday 5:30 a.m. to 11:30 a.m. and 4 p.m. to 6:15 p.m., Saturday 7 a.m. to 11:15 a.m., Sunday 9:30 a.m. to 10:30 a.m.

 Recreation Swims: Monday to Thursday 11:45 a.m. to 1:30 p.m., 2 p.m. to 3:45 p.m. and 7 p.m. to 9 p.m., Friday11:45 a.m. to 1:30 p.m. and 2 p.m. to 3:45 p.m., Sunday 10:30 a.m. to noon.